 • Many corporate foundations

 Whether you’re looking to create a public charity or a private foundation, we can help.
 And if you’ve accidentally classified your organization incorrectly with the IRS, we’ve assisted with the process of correcting that information as well.
-The first step towards starting or altering your public charity or private foundation is to request a consultation with one of our experienced nonprofit attorneys.
+The first step towards starting or altering your public charity or private foundation is to request a consultation with a member of our legal team.